LM-15/Markdown/README.md

 1. and another

 ## Links to URLs:
-* Put the link text in brakets, then past the URL in parentheses right after that with no spaces:
+* Put the link text in brakets, then paste the URL in parentheses right after that with no spaces:
   * [Fun, seasonal Demilked link](https://www.demilked.com/upcycling-old-doll-houses-samantha-browning/)
 * Or just paste the full URL: https://www.demilked.com/upcycling-old-doll-houses-samantha-browning/